 - Use a quality razor like this one.
 Cheap disposable razors are not only bad for our environment they aren’t great for the skin either!

-This DIY shaving cream happens to be one of those natural skin care recipes my friends keep asking me to make for them.
+This DIY shaving cream happens to be one of those natural skincare recipes my friends keep asking me to make for them.
 It’s one of my favorites as well.
-You may like it so much you’ll never buy store-bought shaving cream again either!
+You may like it so much you’ll never rebuy store-bought shaving cream either!